Hiteshkumar00/Try_Your_Luck/README.md

 this is our semester-1 php project.
 Developed BY
-1. Ratensh Singh
+1. Ratnesh Singh
-2. Amarjeet Shrma
+2. Amarjeet Sharma
 3. Hiteshkumar